vivek-dhamanemath/Hibernate-Criteria/README.md

 # Hibernate Criteria Project

-This project demonstrates the use of Hibernate Criteria API for performing various database operations.
+This project demonstrates the use of Hibernate Criteria interface for performing various database operations.
 The project includes fetching all records, fetching records based on certain conditions, and fetching specific columns using projections.

 ## Project Structure